stevearc/quicker.nvim/README.md

   -- Keep the cursor to the right of the filename and lnum columns constrain_cursor = true, highlight = {
-    -- Attach parser to qf buffer, highlight text in real time as you edit. attach_parser = true,
+    -- Attach treesitter parser to qf buffer, highlight text in real time as you edit. treesitter = true,
-    -- Additionally query treesitter highlight groups using string parser, -- those highlights only update when you save or refresh. treesitter = true,
+    -- Do not register callbacks when buffer line counts exceed this limit.
+In other words, -- highlight won't get updated as you edit. max_lines = 10000,
     -- Use LSP semantic token highlighting
     lsp = true,
     -- Load the referenced buffers to apply more accurate highlights (may be slow)